Taeil2/bookmarks-manager-front/README.md

-This is a bookmarks manager and new tab screen app for my Thinkful capstone project.
+This is the front end for a bookmarks manager and new tab screen app.
 It draws inspiration from Google's new tab screen as well as the iOS home screen.

 Main features:
 - Manage bookmarks in a visual layout